Rudrade/todo-list/README.md

 # todo-list

-Project made to learn and improve in certain Java tecnologies.
+Project made to learn and improve in certain tecnologies.

 # 1.0